AaronVSDC/SoftwareRaytracer/README.md

 # Software raytracer

 Small raytracer that runs entirely on the cpu.
-It's able to load in .obj files and it uses multithreading to avoid unbearable slideshows. (although it doesnt run at 30 fps)
+It's able to load in .obj files and it uses multithreading to avoid unbearable slideshows. (although it likely won't run at 30 fps)

 ## Showcase